 This award from the Society for Personality and Social Psychology honours “a member of the media for excellence in coverage of the personality and social psychology field.”
 The award can go to a particular piece of coverage or for a distinguished record of reporting.
 The prize is a US$500 honorarium, and the submission window is from March 15 to June 1.

-Run by the US-based Society of Environmental Journalists, these awards honour the best environmental journalism across print, TV, radio and online, and for beat reporting, in-depth reporting and books.
-Deadline for entry is 1 April, and entries are open to international journalists.
+Run by the US-based Society of Environmental Journalists, these awards honour the best environmental journalism across print, TV, radio and online, and for beat reporting, in-depth reporting and books, from around the world.
+The newly-introduced (2018) Nina Mason Pulliam Award for the ‘best of the best’ environmental reporting will award US $10,000 to one entry selected from the first-place winners of the other awards.
+Deadline for entry is 2 April, 2018 and entries are open to international journalists.